Subdivision of Property

 - the payment due date

-In future tax years, the subdivided properties will be assessed and taxed separately.
+In future tax years, the new parcels created by the subdivision will be assessed and taxed separately.